Deanfost/journal/README.md

 Note: the seed command will not reset auto-incrementing columns

 ## Serving a Frontend
 The backend is capable of serving a production build of a frontend.
 To serve it, modify the `express.static()` call in `express/app.js` to point to your production build folder.
+In addition, ensure that `res.render()` within `/express/routes/index.js` points to the entry point of your build (check your framework's documentation).
 It will then be served on `localhost:5000/`.

 ## Starting Up the Postgres Container
 Ensure that Docker and Docker Compose are installed on your machine.
 Run `docker compose up` in the root of the project to start the container on localhost:5432.